theminingco/.github/PRIVACY.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us through any of our contact [channels](https://github.com/theminingco/.github/blob/main/CONTACT.md).
+If you have any questions or suggestions about our Terms of Service, do not hesitate to contact us.

 *Copyright © 2023 ⛏ The Mining Company*